Sex Offender Registration Attorney Massachusetts

 We See Beyond The Charges

-Led by a highly experienced and respected defense attorney, we provide comprehensive crime defense.
+Led by a highly experienced and respected defense attorney, we provide comprehensive criminal defense.
 The SORB classification process is confusing, intimidating, and high-stakes.
 The consequences of your classification level will affect you for decades.
 You need an attorney who understands the process, knows how to present your case effectively, and will fight for the lowest possible classification.

 With nearly 30 years of criminal defense experience in Massachusetts, we have the knowledge, skill, and compassion to guide you through the SORB process and protect your future.